maartenba/myget-documentation/package-managers/nuget.md

 #### Public feed

-To find the feed URL check the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 #### Private feed

 #### Credential Provider for Visual Studio

-inspiration: http://docs.myget.org/docs/reference/credential-provider-for-visual-studio but needs to be nicer
+TODO - inspiration: http://docs.myget.org/docs/reference/credential-provider-for-visual-studio but needs to be nicer

 ### JetBrains Rider

 The first step in connecting Rider to a MyGet feed is adding it as a package source.
-We can do this using NuGet.exe (via good old [NuGet.config](https://docs.microsoft.com/en-us/nuget/schema/nuget-config-file#package-source-sections), or from within Rider.
+We can do this using `NuGet.exe` (via good old [NuGet.config](https://docs.microsoft.com/en-us/nuget/schema/nuget-config-file#package-source-sections), or from within Rider.
 From the **NuGet tool window** (<kbd>Alt</kbd> + <kbd>7</kbd>), open the **Sources** tab.
 This will show us all of the NuGet configuration files that are in play, and a list of all feeds configured.

 ![NuGet tool window](assets/rider-feeds-pane.png)